Quantum coding with low-depth random circuits: Summary

 \subsection{Theoretical approach}

 This paper is focused on developing a theory of optimal decoding for finite-rate codes generated by random circuits.
 To approach this problem, we directly investigate the probability of successful recovery $\mathbb{P}(R)$ of the encoding and decoding scheme for the specific error model of erasures.
-This type of observable is complementary to other performance metrics that are agnostic to the error model such as, e.g., the code distance.
-One advantage of studying recovery/failure probabilities is that it allows us to obtain a more detailed understanding of the code performance near capacity.
-For coding below capacity, we have found that focusing on this observable often suggests methods to tailor the codes to the detailed properties of the noise, as we explore with our expurgation algorithm in Sec.~\ref{sec:exp}.
+This type of observable is complementary to other performance metrics that are agnostic to the error model, for example, the code distance.
+One advantage of studying recovery/failure probabilities is that it allows us to obtain a more detailed understanding of the code performance near the optimal threshold.
+For coding below the optimal threshold, we have found that focusing on this observable often suggests methods to tailor the codes to the detailed properties of the noise, as we explore with our expurgation algorithm in Sec.~\ref{sec:exp}.

 The qualitative behavior of the optimal (minimal) failure probability $\mathbb{P}(F) = 1 - \mathbb{P}(R)$ is shown in Fig.~\ref{fig:threshold}(a).
-Here, $e$ is a parameter that characterizes the strength of noise in a given error model (or class of error models).
-We assume that the implemented code is optimal for this error model.
+Here, $e$ is a parameter that characterizes the strength of noise in a given error model (or class of error models) and we assume that the implemented code is optimal for this error model.
 Below threshold, the failure probability converges to zero in the limit of large $N$.
 Past a critical error rate $e_c$ (set by the channel capacity limit for the optimal code), for $e>e_c$ the failure probability instead converges to one in the large-$N$ limit.
 This discontinuous behavior in the large-$N$ limit is characteristic of a phase transition.
 Motivated by results from classical error correction \cite{Gallager62,Gallager73}, we assume the failure probability for an optimal code for large $N$ is well approximated by the average behavior of a high-depth random stabilizer code under optimal decoding \cite{Hayden07b}.
 One primary question that we address is what minimal depth of a random encoding Clifford circuit is needed for large but finite $N$ to achieve near-optimal failure probability for the specific case of erasure errors [see Fig.~\ref{fig:threshold}(b)].

 More specifically, in finite-size systems, the failure probability for the optimal code will generically be a function of both the error rate $e$ and the number of (qu)bits $N$ per code block.
 However, in the thermodynamic limit of large $N$, the failure probability will approach a scaling form in the vicinity of the critical error rate $e_c$ [see shaded region in Fig.~\ref{fig:threshold}(a)] \be - \log \mathbb{P}(F) = N^a f_{\rm opt}[ (e - e_c) N^{1/b} ], \ee where $a$ and $b$ are critical exponents and the corrections are assumed to be subleading in powers of $1/N$.
 We take the logarithm of the failure probability as it generally scales like a free energy, e.g. in the surface code \cite{Chubb18}.
 In coding theory, properties of the scaling functions for the optimal codes $f_{\rm opt}$ have been extensively studied under optimal decoding of Markovian error channels (e.g., see Ref.~\cite{Chubb17}).
 The finite-size scaling behavior is important because it determines the rate of convergence to the ideal behavior below threshold.
 The underlying idea of this work is to use the scaling properties of the optimal codes for a given error channel as an ideal performance benchmark.
 We effectively define a code as optimal if it achieves capacity at threshold and its threshold behavior lies in the same universality class as the truly optimal codes for this error channel.